 There is also a risk of:

 - reckless behavior

 People who suddenly discontinue AAS after using them for a long time may experience withdrawal symptoms, including severe depression.

-Apart from these adverse effects, there are other health risks.
+Apart from these adverse effects, there are

 - Sharing needles to inject steroids increases the chance of contracting or transmitting blood-borne infectious diseases, such as hepatitis or HIV.

 - The use of unlicensed products carries a risk of poisoning.

 Psychiatric symptoms can develop in people who use steroids for a long time.

 - severe mood swings

 - paranoia and delusions